 Although they were in the minority when it comes to the line-up of killers, Columbo as a show treated women very well, offering sumptuous and interesting roles to women of all ages.

-But, as was pointed out to me in an online exchange with my Twitter pal @ianjohoey, who had been discussing the matter with his own wife, Columbo was notable for showcasing the skills of ‘mature women’ – a demographic all too often overlooked and underrepresented on the small and large screen.
+But, as was pointed out to me in an online exchange with my Twitter pal @ianjohoey, who had been discussing the matter with his own wife, Columbo was notable for showcasing the skills of so-called ‘mature women’ – a demographic all too often overlooked and underrepresented on the small and large screen.

 “Columbo was notable for showcasing the skills of mature women – a demographic all too often overlooked.”